Animal geography: Elephants

 Elephants have featured most prominently in animal geography, beginning with the work of Whatmore & Thorne on the spatial configurations of wildlife.
 They ask questions about how the African elephant Duchess is configured by different practices in zoos, contrasting her with counterparts in the wild.
 Whatmore & Thorne's exploration of becoming-elephant was a milestone in animal and more-than-human geographies.
 Asian elephants have also been the feature of historical animal geographies, the subjects of animal geography methods, interdisciplinary biogeographies.
 They have been the mainstay of new work on cosmopolitan ecologies, and in thinking about the links between political ecology and nonrepresentational theory.

 Wild cats

 Wild cat species have also been featured in recent scholarship in animal geography, including Gullo, Lassiter and Wolch and Collard's work on place-specific relational geographies, use of shared landscapes, and interactions between cougars and people.
 Doubleday's work on tigers in India and Wilcox's work on jaguars in the Americas also explore socially constructed affective logics and their impacts on conservation priorities across a range of geographies and time periods.

+Dogs

+Dogs have featured heavily in animal geography scholarship in recent years.
+Notable work includes that of Haraway and Instone and Sweeney on human-dog hybridity, and work by Srinivasan on street dogs in India.
+More recent work examines how walking dogs displaying unwanted behaviour - animals falling short of our collective expectations of what a ‘pet’ should be - extracts a potentially considerable "social and emotional toll" for dog owners.